 If you have been wanting to take the kids to Disneyland or go check out an art museum or even just eat out at your favorite, loud restaurant, do it now.
 There will be time to do this with your new additions as well, but it may be a way down the road.
 Life will, most likely, look different.

 Spend Time Focusing on The Birth Family

 Spend time praying, meditating or journaling for the birth family.
 They are in a rough place right now and can use all of the love and grace-filled good energy you can send them.

 Again, time and freedom will be limited soon.
 Take this opportunity to do lunch, do coffee, go to a movie, get your nails painted, etc.

 Research Your Local Schools and Daycares.

 Again, make a document with contact details.
 Figure out enrollment procedures.
 Find daycares that may have openings.
 (Or find out if you can get on the list.)

 You can use the Free Foster Care Resource List Template that I created to include this info along with your medical info.
-Download the free template by entering your details below.
+Download the free template in the Parenting Resources Library.

 Make a Simple Freezer Meal or Two

 Having these stocked away can be a lifesaver for putting together a quick dinner on busy nights.
 You will have social workers swinging by, your agency worker checking in, and countless appointments to get to.